 The corporate world is full of business improvement programs.
 Sometimes their adoption is a must to survive in a competitive industry or market, other times they are a passing phase better avoided.
-Good or bad, essential or avoidable, business improvement programs will undoubtedly have both pros and cons and behavior based safety (BBS) is no different.
+In this post we look at the pros and cons and behavior based safety (BBS).

 Con: Observations can get lost in the weeds.
 Management can become too focused on observations, thinking that a large amount of worker monitoring is the key.
 The truth is that observations are only a piece of the puzzle – what’s more important is how this data is used to change the safety behavior of a company.